M-Juhasz/CreateReport_Template/README.md

 # Example / Teamplate for a "Report Generator":
 Tried to seperate code into functions as I thought it made sense.
-Imports on function level for easy reuseability.
+Imports on function level shown in comments for easy reuseability.

 Example script demoing useage of the functions can be found in main function.
 Test by executing createreport.py.